redhotvengeance/browserify-plain-jade/README.md

 ## Another, really?

-Yeah, I know, there's a _ton_ of browserify + Jade packages out there...but!
+Yeah, I know, there are a _ton_ of browserify + Jade packages out there...but!
 Most of them include Jade's runtime in the compiled results, which is great if you want to use Jade's runtime.

 Me?
 I just wanted to use Jade's slick syntax along with another templating language (like [mustache](http://mustache.github.io/)) and precompile the Jade templates with browserify.
 So...bam!
 Plain Jade.
 (Get it?
 Plain Jade...Plain **Jane**...ugh, it's really late at night right now.)